-We believe that many contingent consideration arrangements in asset acquisitions are not explicitly subject to other US GAAP.
-When the contingent consideration arrangement is not accounted for pursuant to other guidance (i.e., ASC 815 or ASC 480, Distinguishing Liabilities from Equity, as discussed below), we generally believe that a contingent consideration obligation should be recognized when the contingency is resolved and the consideration is paid or becomes payable.
-However, given the lack of explicit guidance in ASC 805-50, we are aware of other acceptable approaches in practice, such as when probable and reasonably estimable under ASC 450.
+When the contingent consideration arrangement is not accounted for pursuant to other guidance (e.g., ASC 815 or ASC 480), we generally believe that a contingent consideration obligation should be recognized when the contingency is resolved and the consideration is paid or becomes payable.
+5 However, given the lack of explicit guidance in ASC 805-50, we are aware of other acceptable approaches in practice, such as recognizing the obligation when the contingency is probable and reasonably estimable under ASC 450.
+Entities should apply a consistent accounting policy regardless of which approach is applied.

 Upon recognition, the amount would be included in the measurement of the cost of the acquired asset or group of assets, depending on the nature of the asset or asset group acquired.